seanm3g/DungeonFighter-v2/Documentation/03-Quality/COMBAT_DISPLAY_FIX.md

 2. Colors were not being rendered - raw color markup syntax (like `{{red|Kobold}}` and `{{critical|CRITICAL}}`) was showing instead of colored text

 ## Root Cause
-The `RenderDisplayBuffer()` method in `CanvasUIManager.cs` was:
+The `RenderDisplayBuffer()` method in `CanvasUICoordinator.cs` was:
 1. Not using the persistent layout system during combat
 2. Not parsing color markup when rendering text to the canvas
 3. Rendering directly to a simple bordered area without proper structure

-During combat, `UIManager.WriteLine()` calls were going to `CanvasUIManager.WriteLine()`, which added text to the display buffer and called `RenderDisplayBuffer()`.
+During combat, `UIManager.WriteLine()` calls were going to `CanvasUICoordinator.WriteLine()`, which added text to the display buffer and called `RenderDisplayBuffer()`.
 This method was rendering combat text outside the persistent layout and without color parsing.

 ## Solution

 ### 1. Updated `RenderDisplayBuffer()` Method
-Modified `Code/UI/Avalonia/CanvasUIManager.cs` to:
+Modified `Code/UI/Avalonia/CanvasUICoordinator.cs` to:
 - Check if a character is set (indicating we're in combat or active gameplay)
 - If character is set, use the persistent layout system to render in the center content area
 - Always parse color markup using `WriteLineColored()` instead of plain `AddText()`